 Role of contrast and adaptation mechanisms--See Kraft and Brainard (1999).
 See Appendix for a simple Bayesian model of reflectance estimation.

-Spatially varying illumination

-■ Recall Land & McCann's "Two squares and a happening" (Lecture 13)

-The left half looks lighter than the right half.
+Spatially varying illumination ■ Recall Land & McCann's "Two squares and a happening" in the discussion of edge detection (Lecture 13) The left half looks lighter than the right half.